zoeesilcock/gamedev-playground/examples/cube/README.md

 ## Hot reloading
-To automatically rebuild the shared library when you change the code you can leave the following command running in a separate terminal:
+To automatically rebuild the shared library and the shaders when the underlying code changes, leave the following command running in a separate terminal:
 ```
 zig build -Dlib_only --watch
 ```